aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/audiocollection/add_audio/_index.md

 ## add_audio {#systemiostream}
-Adds a copy of an audio file from an another presentation.
+Creates and adds a audio to a presentation from stream.

 ### Returns